 Darren Hellwege

-An avid Tiger sports fan, Darren serves as the P.A. announcer for Mizzou Wrestling and Gymnastics.
+An avid Tiger sports fan, Darren serves as the P.A. announcer for Mizzou Wrestling, Softball and Gymnastics.
 As former KBIA Sports Director, Darren reported on Tiger athletics for more than 10 years.
 His reports from the 2009 NCAA Women’s Final Four basketball tournament were heard nationwide on NPR, he appeared on ESPN’s “Outside the Lines,” and was a regular guest with Chris Gervino on KOMU-TV’s Sunday night sports program and on sports talk programs in Kansas City.

 Prior to coming to KBIA, Darren worked for public radio station KCSC (now KUCO) in Edmond and at Oklahoma City radio stations WKY and WWLS.
 He’s also worked for KFRU and KFMZ in Columbia and KWRT in Boonville.